markterweele/windows-itpro-docs/windows/configuration/taskbar/pinned-apps.md

 ## User experience

-After the taskbar layout is applied, users must sign out and sign in again to see the new layout.
-Unless prohibited via policy settings, users can pin more apps, change the order, and unpin apps from the taskbar.

 ::: zone pivot="windows-10"
+After the taskbar layout is applied, users must sign out and sign in again to get the new layout.
+Unless prohibited via policy settings, users can add pins, remove pins, and change their order.

 Any pins provisioned via policy settings are restored upon the next policy refresh, even when users unpin them.
 ::: zone-end

 ::: zone pivot="windows-11"
+After the taskbar layout is applied, users must sign out and sign in again to get the new layout.
+Unless prohibited via policy settings, users can add pins, remove pins, and change their order.

-By default, any pins provisioned via policy settings are restored upon the next policy refresh, even when users unpin them.
+- By default, any pins provisioned via policy settings are restored upon the next policy update cycle, even when users unpin them

-If your devices are patched with [KB####](/windows/) or later, you can define the `PinGeneration` attribute in the XML file.
-This allows users to unpin specific items pinned to the taskbar.
-The pins won't be repinned during the next policy update cycle.

-### PinGeneration details

-- When `PinGeneration` is defined, users can unpin that element, and the pin won't be repinned during the next policy update cycle
-- When `PinGeneration` isn't defined, users can unpin that element, but the pin will be repinned during the next policy update cycle
+- Pins defined with the `PinGeneration` attribute can be unpinned from the taskbar, and aren't repinned during the next policy update cycle
-- If the `PinGeneration` value changes, for example from `1` to `2`, the element is pinned again, even if the user unpinned it previously

 ::: zone-end